AnneH20/Blog-Application/README.md

 7. Navigation bar on all pages
 8. Banner to show on all pages
 9. Home Page displays on `/` or `/home`
-10. The "headline" field is now the article description
+10. The `headline` field has been renamed as the article's `description`
-    - First 5 words of an article - If less than 5 words, display no description
+    - Display the first 5 words of an article in the description
+    - If less than 5 words, display no description
 11. Migrated the project from H2 to Postgres (I hope!)
+12. Refactored to create `repository`, `service`, `model`, and `controller` packages

 ## Navigation Links when running the application